- Describe the types of techniques available to clinicians and researchers to image or scan the brain

 A computerized tomography (CT) scan involves taking a number of x-rays of a particular section of a person’s body or brain (Figure 1).
 The x-rays pass through tissues of different densities at different rates, allowing a computer to construct an overall image of the area of the body being scanned.
 A CT scan is often used to determine whether someone has a tumor, or significant brain atrophy.

-Positron emission tomography (PET) scans create pictures of the living, active brain (Figure 2).
+Positron emission tomography (PET) scans create pictures of the living, active brain (Figure 3.27).
 An individual receiving a PET scan drinks or is injected with a mildly radioactive substance, called a tracer.
 Once in the bloodstream, the amount of tracer in any given region of the brain can be monitored.
-As brain areas become more active, more blood flows to that area.
+As a brain area becomes more active, more blood flows to that area.
 A computer monitors the movement of the tracer and creates a rough map of active and inactive areas of the brain during a given behavior.
 PET scans show little detail, are unable to pinpoint events precisely in time, and require that the brain be exposed to radiation; therefore, this technique has been replaced by the fMRI as an alternative diagnostic tool.
 However, combined with CT, PET technology is still being used in certain contexts.
 For example, CT/PET scans allow better imaging of the activity of neurotransmitter receptors and open new avenues in schizophrenia research.
 In this hybrid CT/PET technology, CT contributes clear images of brain structures, while PET shows the brain’s activity.

 Techniques Involving Magnetic Fields